Samman-Pali/gopher-client/README.md

 ---

-### How to Execute:
+### How to Execute: 💻

 Ensure you have the latest python version.

-Navigate to the directory where you have saved the gopher-client in your terminal.
+Use your terminal to navigate to the directory where you have saved the gopher-client.

 Then execute: